Chile national football team: Scandals

+Bielsa's era (2008-2011)

 On 16 October 2008, Chile beat Argentina 1–0 for the first time in a qualifying competition, making history.
 Marcelo Bielsa was acclaimed for this accomplishment by both Chilean and Argentinian people.
 This match was seen as one of the reasons that ended Alfio Basile's tenure as the Argentina coach.

-After finishing in second place of the CONMEBOL qualifiers for the 2010 FIFA World Cup held in South Africa and reaching the round of 16 at the tournament, head coach Marcelo Bielsa extended his contract with the Chile national team until 2015.
+After finishing second place at the 2010 World Cup qualifiers, Chile qualified for the 2010 FIFA World Cup held in South Africa after 12 years absence.
+The team later reached to the round of 16 at the tournament after two wins against Honduras and Switzerland in the group stage.
+Despite of losing 0–3 to Brazil in the round of 16, Marcelo Bielsa still extended his contract with the Chile national team until 2015.

-Bielsa stated that he would leave his position if Jorge Segovia were elected as President of the Chilean Football Board.
+Bielsa stated that he would leave his position if Jorge Segovia were elected as President of the Chilean Football Federation.
 He followed through on this threat, despite Segovia's election being annulled, and resigned in February 2011.
 Claudio Borghi then became Chile's manager in March 2011.
 After a string of bad performances and harsh criticisms, Claudio Borghi stepped down as Chile's manager in November 2012.

+The rise of the golden generation (2012-2017)

 A new manager, Jorge Sampaoli, was appointed in December 2012.
-A disciple of Marcelo Bielsa, Jorge Sampaoli broke new records for La Roja by winning 10, drawing 3, and losing only 3 of 15 games as the head of the Chile national team.
+A disciple of Marcelo Bielsa, Jorge Sampaoli broke new records for La Roja by winning 10, drawing 3, and losing only 3 of 15 games as the head coach of the Chile national team.
+His coaching era witnessed a rise of the golden generation of Chilean football, with numerous talents such as Alexis Sanchez, Arturo Vidal, Eduardo Vargas, Gary Medel, Mauricio Isla and Claudio Bravo.

-With Sampaoli, Chile were able to qualify for 2014 FIFA World Cup, reaching to the round of 16, where Chile lost to Brazil in penalties.
+With Sampaoli, Chile were able to qualify for 2014 FIFA World Cup by finishing third in the qualifier.
+The team caused a strong impression by eliminating the defending champion Spain by 2–0 win at the group stage and reaching to the round of 16, where Chile held a dramatic 1–1 draw against the host nation Brazil after 120 minutes playing time, then only lost 2–3 on the penalty shoot-out.

-In the 2015 Copa América, Chile won their first game against Ecuador, with 2–0 being the score.
-In their second game, Chile drew against Mexico.
+At the 2015 Copa América where Chile was the host, the team won their first game against Ecuador, with 2–0 win.
+In their second game, Chile drew 3–3 against Mexico.
 Chile advanced to the knockout stage as Group A winners with 7 points and most goals scored of any team in the tournament (10).
-Then they beat Uruguay in the quarterfinals and Peru in the semifinals.
+The team later defeated the defending champion Uruguay in the quarterfinals and Peru in the semi-finals.
 In the final, Chile defeated Argentina on penalties (4–1) after a 0–0 draw, to win their first Copa America title.